leukaemia

 9. Stress Management: Engaging in stress-reducing activities such as mindfulness, yoga, or meditation to improve overall well-being and immune function.

-10. Education: Learning about leukemia and its management options to make informed decisions and actively participate in treatment plans
+10. Education: Learning about leukaemia and its management options to make informed decisions and actively participate in treatment plans